Zain-Shahwar/Two-link-Robotic-Arm/README.md

 # Two-link-Robotic-Arm
-Design and Development of Two link Robotic Arm in Matlab using Robotic ToolBox for Matlab
+Design and Development of Two link Robotic Arm in Matlab using Robotic Toolbox for Matlab